dkwliu/AllProjects/Java/Text Messenger/README.md

+Instructions for use:

+- Execute the server.

-Currently, ip is set to point to 10.0.0.16.
-Change ip to where the server is located.
+- In the TextMessenger project, in the TextMessenger class, change the ip to where to the server is located.